Leopard Plains: Our View

-Leopard Plains offers day and night game drives on the property, bush walks, canoeing on the Boteti river, day trips to Nxai Pans and Makgadikgadi Pans National Parks, and road transfers from Maun.
+Leopard Plains offers day and night game drives on the property, bush walks, day trips to Nxai Pans and Makgadikgadi Pans National Parks, and road transfers from Maun.

 The Lodge is accessible by normal sedan in the dry season, and it is also possible to call the number on the entrance gate if you need assistance getting through on the sand road to the lodge.

 Leopard Plains: Quick Facts